PCGP22/PCGP22/README.md

 - Semantic Html, pure CSS, JavaScript.
 - React + Redux.
 - Node + Express.
-- Sequelize + Postgresql
+- Sequelize + PostgreSQL.
-- NextJs + Tailwind
+- NextJs + Tailwind.
-- Mongodb + Mongoose
+- TypeScript + redux/toolkit + SASS.
 - And I'm open to learn more technologies.

 In my journey I've encountered a lot of teachings that </br>